Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/06-redirection.md

 ## Redirecting standard error

 Redirecting standard error lacks the ease of a dedicated redirection operator.
-To redirect standard error we must refer to its **file descriptor**.
+To redirect to standard error, we must refer to its **file descriptor**.
 A program can produce output on any of several numbered file streams...

 - `0`: standard input.